STAT6306/lectures/README.md

 # lectures
 This repository holds the lecture notes for the class.
 Be aware that I may update the lecture notes after they are posted.
-Periodically check the the most recent commit date and comment to see if you have the most recent version.
+Periodically check the most recent commit date and comment to see if you have the most recent version.
 A better strategy would be the use github to update your local version of the repository (e.g. git pull).

 # Class Schedule